Will the Bulls cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- So far this year, Chicago has compiled a 4-9-0 record against the spread.

-- The Bulls have been victorious in one of the four contests they have been chosen as underdogs in this season.
+- The Bulls have been underdogs in five games this season and have come away with the win two times (40%) in those contests.

-- This season, Chicago has won one of its four games when it is the underdog by at least +120 on the moneyline.
+- Chicago has a record of 2-3 when it is set as the underdog by -105 or more by oddsmakers this season.

-- The moneyline set for this matchup implies Chicago has a 45.5% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that Chicago has a 51.2% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!